 On May 1st 2016, I left the grey skies of England for the Mediterranean sunshine of Rome.
-It was to be the very first stop in my backpacking adventure across the globe, which (at the time of writing) is still in progress.
+It was to be the very first stop in my backpacking adventure across the globe.

 I must admit, my first impression of Rome was that it was a nice enough city, with plenty of attractions to see, but it still felt like a little bit of a tourist trap.

-As you might expect, there were touts everywhere selling tickets to the Colosseum, Palatino and the Roman Forum, which are a collection of ancient ruins dating back to 69 AD.
+As you might expect, there were touts everywhere selling tickets to the Colosseum, Palatino and the Roman Forum.
+These buildings are a collection of ancient ruins dating back to 69 AD.
 Rome itself is around 2600 years old.
-I did the standard tour of all three of the main ruins and later queued up to see the Vatican and the Vatican museum, which I heartily recommend.
-I opted to skip the organised tour and explore the Vatican independently because in early springtime, the queues aren’t as long as they first appear to be.
+I did the standard tour of all three of the main ruins.
+Later, I queued up to see the Vatican and the Vatican museum, which I heartily recommend.
+I opted to skip the organised tour and explore the Vatican independently.
+This is because in early springtime, the queues aren’t as long as they first appear to be.

-After a few days in Rome, I travelled to Naples, where I visited the historic ruins of Pompeii and the Herculaneum, before heading over to the Amalfi coast, and the stunningly beautiful landscapes of Positano and the Capri Islands.
+After a few days in Rome, I travelled to Naples, where I visited the historic ruins of Pompeii and the Herculaneum.
+After that, I headed over to the Amalfi coast, and the stunningly beautiful landscapes of Positano and the Capri Islands.

 Pompeii is one of Italy’s most significant Roman civilisations and covers an area of about 170 acres.
-Walking around the site took at least 8 hours and in that time, you would still not cover it in its entirety.
+Walking around the site took at least 8 hours.
+In that time, you still would not cover it in its entirety.

-The city has been preserved exactly as it was in 79 AD when it was unexpectedly buried in thick layers of ash and lava after a devastating volcanic eruption from nearby Mount Vesuvius.
+The city has been preserved exactly as it was in 79 AD when it was unexpectedly buried in thick layers of ash and lava.
+This came after a devastating volcanic eruption from nearby Mount Vesuvius.

-Walking through Pompeii and a similar but smaller site – the Herculaneum – felt like I had suddenly taken a step back through time and was looking at the remnants of ancient shops, brothels, houses and public buildings that had long faded.
+Walking through Pompeii and a similar but smaller site – the Herculaneum – felt like I had suddenly taken a step back through time.
+I was looking at the remnants of ancient shops, brothels, houses and public buildings that had long faded.

-It was one of many popular tourist destinations in the city of Naples, which in itself was a work of art.
-Indeed, in every direction I looked, the city was decorated with some of the brightest and most colourful buildings that really helped to instill that early summertime feeling.
+Pompeii was one of many popular tourist destinations in the city of Naples, which in itself was a work of art.
+Indeed, in every direction I looked, the city was decorated with some of the brightest and most colourful buildings.
+Those buildings really helped to instill that early summertime feeling.

-And yet, while the majestic mountains, sparkling, blue coastlines and its quaint architecture was certainly a highlight of my trip, it was the random conversations with friendly locals, the constant and unsolicited offers of help throughout my entire journey and the ever present calls of Ciao! (hello) that really cracked it for me.
+While the majestic mountains, sparkling, blue coastlines and its quaint architecture was certainly a highlight of my trip, it was the random conversations with friendly locals and constant and unsolicited offers of help throughout my entire journey and the ever present calls of Ciao! (hello) that really cracked it for me.

 Although my grasp of Italian and languages in general is severely limited, the two most useful phrases that I found myself repeating like a mantra was ‘Ciao!, and ‘grazie’ (thank you).